Yosemite Valley Lodge, with 245 units in 15 buildings,

 PARKING: At the Yosemite Lodge there are some free UN-assigned parking spaces near or next to most buildings, but these UN-assigned parking spaces might be occupied by someone else when you arrive, so arriving early in the day to get a parking space, then walk, bike or use the free shuttle bus to sightsee, so you can keep your parking space.

-Expect slippery ice around each parking space edge after snowfall, as those parts of the parking lots are not plowed:
+Expect slippery ice around each parking space edge after snowfall.
+The parking lot lanes are plowed, but the parking spaces are not plowed:

 Yosemite Valley Lodge (eight level 2)